Closed for installation: Karin Campell opens March 31

-106 Green is pleased to present The Rest of the Crowd, a solo show by Amanda Baldwin.
-The exhibition will run from April 30 - June 4.
-There will be an opening reception on Saturday, April 29 from 6-8 pm.
-Gallery hours are on Sundays from 12-5.
+106 Green is pleased to present “Sunnyside”, a solo exhibition of new works by Karin Campbell.
+The exhibition will be open from March 31st- April 29th.
+There will be an opening reception on Saturday, March 31, from 6-8pm.
+Gallery hours are Saturday and Sunday from 12-5.

 Karin Campbell’s work exudes an ecstatic painterliness.
 Energetic brushwork, bright colors, and wild shapes come together in joyful and rambunctious compositions.
 She draws from the language of cartoons, gestural abstraction, and notebook doodles.
 The paintings are animated, full of movement, but balance extroverted expression with interior contemplation.

 Often humorous and light-hearted, Campbell's work is laced with melancholic, tense undertones.
 Comical teeth and smiling mouths open, close, eat, speak, and block entry to worlds that have no clear boundaries.
 Eyes conceal, reveal, stare, and intimidate.
 Stars glow and rainbows dazzle while radiating a possibly misplaced optimism.

 The works are loosely painted, held together with a drunken sailor sense of rhythm and balance.
 They teeter on the brink of collapse: clashing styles, alternating speeds, bright colors lie underneath and/or on top of murky ones, abstract shapes emerge suddenly as recognizable ones to simultaneously guide and allow unexpected associations and open ended narratives.